COMO303 Numerical Methods

 Modelling with ordinary differential equations:

-Theory: Runge-Kutta and predictor-corrector methods, Multistep; boundary value problems; finite difference methods
+Theory: Runge-Kutta and predictor-corrector methods, multistep methods; boundary value problems; finite difference methods

-Computation: Symbolic calculation of simple analytic solutions; implementation of basic iterative solvers; use of built-in solvers; exploration of stability; plotting solutions and direction fields
+Computation: Symbolic calculation of simple analytic solutions; implementation of basic iterative solvers; use of built-in solvers; exploration of stability

 Applications: Population growth models; predator-prey models; epidemiology

 Office hours: by arrangement (or just pop in if I am in my office).

 Mo, 3-5pm, MA242